NoBrainerORM/nobrainer.io/docs/types.md

   converted back to the original stripped string.
 For example, `" -4  "` and `"+3"` are valid, but `"4f"` or `""` are not.
 * Floats are accepted when their values matches exactly an integer.
+* Empty strings are converted to `nil`.
-* Any other values will be ignored.
+* Any other value is ignored, and a validation error is added.

 ### Float